-This image of the mean sea level anomaly for February 2020 compared to 1993-2013 climatology from satellite altimetry provides a glimpse into how the 2020 neutral ENSO conditions affected sea level across the Pacific Basin.
-The image captures the fact that sea level is slightly lower in the Western Pacific and slightly higher in the Central and Eastern Pacific (this basin-wide perspective provides a context for the location-specific sea level/sea surface height images that follow).
+This image of the mean sea level anomaly for March 2021 compared to 1993-2016 climatology from satellite altimetry provides a glimpse into the 2021 weak La Niña conditions across the Pacific Basin.
+The image captures the fact that sea level is higher in the Western Pacific and lower in the Central and Eastern Pacific (this basin-wide perspective provides a context for the location-specific sea level/sea surface height images that follow).